Restaurant Brighton's guide to

 The Better Half Sunday Roasts are have a reputation that extends far beyond the limits of Hove, and for good reason.
 Always made from scratch with fresh and local produce, the vegetarian and vegan options are imaginative and tasty.
 Even meat eaters will agree that the veg on their plates is something to shout about.
 Booking is pretty much mandatory for lunch in this cosy, popular pub.

 Welcoming folk of the Preston Park area and beyond, The Cleveland Arms is the definition of a community pub.
-The venue itself has been recently refurbished into a modern and light but cosy and welcoming space, overlooking the beautiful green space of Blakers Park.
-Their award winning Sunday roast option is a mushroom, beetroot and sweet potato wellington served with all the traditional accompaniments.
-There are also plenty of other vegetarian and vegan options on the menu if you aren’t fancying a roast!
+The venue is modern and light but cosy and welcoming space, overlooking the beautiful green space of Blakers Park.
+Their award-winning Sunday roasts always include a vegan option such as a beetroot, squash and spinach wellington served with all the traditional accompaniments.
+There are also plenty of other vegetarian and vegan options on the menu if you aren’t fancying a roast.